Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Introduction

 \item We develop an evolutionary search mechanism for \emph{reasoning trajectories} instantiated on the maintained agent architecture.
 The proposed framework evolves reasoning individuals through graph-mediated path-conditioned recombination, semantic mutation, and elitist population update, while the architecture graph is updated in tandem based on the execution traces and fitness of evolved individuals.
 This design enables task-adaptive reasoning organization for problem formulation, solver selection, tool use, and code execution. \end{enumerate}

-We evaluate the proposed framework on heterogeneous OR benchmark families covering mathematical formulation, solver-oriented reasoning, and industrial optimization scenarios.
+We evaluate the proposed framework on seven heterogeneous OR benchmarks, including IndustryOR, MAMO, NL4OPT, BWOR, NLP4LP, and ReSocratic, covering mathematical formulation, solver-oriented reasoning, industrial optimization, and generalization scenarios.
 The experiments compare our method with zero-shot reasoning models, fixed-pipeline LLM-based OR agents, specialized OR modeling methods, and representative evolutionary agent frameworks under a unified evaluation protocol.
-The results show that treating agent architecture and reasoning trajectories as evolvable objects yields consistent improvements over fixed-pipeline approaches and representative evolutionary baselines.
+The results show that treating agent architecture and reasoning trajectories as evolvable objects yields consistent improvements over static reasoning pipelines, specialized modeling methods, and representative evolutionary baselines.
 The ablation study further shows that both the AOE-style architecture representation and the knowledge-base-assisted evolutionary operators contribute to the final performance.
 In addition, the case study and evolutionary dynamics analyses provide evidence that the learned architecture graph captures interpretable reasoning structures, including formulation decomposition, solver-routing decisions, and semantic debugging behavior.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:Related_Work} reviews related work on automated optimization, LLM-based OR systems, and evolutionary approaches to LLM-related artifacts.
 Section~\ref{sec:Proposed} introduces the proposed framework for co-evolving agent architectures and reasoning trajectories.
 Section~\ref{sec:Experiments} presents the experimental setup, benchmark evaluation, and comparative results.
 Section~\ref{sec:Discussion} provides the mechanistic case study, ablation study, and analyses of population size, convergence behavior, and evolutionary dynamics.
 Finally, Section~\ref{sec:Conclusion} concludes the paper and discusses future directions.